coralproject/ask-docs/quickstart/index.md

 The most direct way to get up an running is to use our Dockerized environment.

-If you do not already have a Docker environment (including Docker Compose), we recommend installing via [Docker Toolbox] (https://docs.docker.com/mac/step_one/).
+If you do not already have a Docker environment (including Docker Compose) setup on MAC OSX 10.9, we recommend installing via [Docker Toolbox] (https://docs.docker.com/mac/step_one/).

 Docker has you covered with [quickstart guides for Toolbox](https://docs.docker.com/mac/).